Izenda7Series/Angular2Starterkit/README.md

 ## Overview
 The Angular2Starterkit illustrates the concepts of integrating Izenda into Angular2 applications.

+### Q. What is in this repository?

+### A. This is a simple example using a project template with Izenda Embedded into it.
+This repository is only an example of integrating Izenda into another application.
+The project template used in this scenario is used as a substitute for your application.
+This repository shows examples of how you might embed Izenda into your application.

  :warning: **The Angular2Starterkit is designed for demonstration purposes and should not be used as an “as-is” fully-integrated solution.
 You can use the kit for reference or a baseline but ensure that security and customization meet the standards of your company.**

  :note: **The Izenda configuration database script provided is currently configured for Version 2.2.2 of Izenda.**